-The base management fee under the Investment Management Agreement through and including June 30, 2014 was calculated at an annual rate of 2.00% of the Company's gross assets, payable monthly in arrears.
-As a result of an amendment and restatement of the Investment Management Agreement, the base management fee on and after July 1, 2014 is calculated at an annual rate of 2.00% of (i) the Company's gross assets, less (ii) assets consisting of cash and cash equivalents, and is payable monthly in arrears.
+The base management fee under the Investment Management Agreement is calculated at an annual rate of 2.00% of (i) the Company's gross assets, less (ii) assets consisting of cash and cash equivalents, and is payable monthly in arrears.
 For purposes of calculating the base management fee, the term "gross assets" includes any assets acquired with the proceeds of leverage.
 In addition, the Advisor agreed to waive its base management fee relating to the proceeds raised in the 2015 Offering, to the extent such fee is not otherwise waived and regardless of the application of the proceeds raised, until the earlier to occur of (i) March 31, 2016 or (ii) the last day of the second consecutive calendar quarter in which the Company's net investment income exceeds distributions declared on its shares of common stock for the applicable quarter.
-As of December 31, 2015, condition (ii) above has been met, as the Company's net investment income exceeded distributions declared for the quarters ended September 30, 2015 and December 31, 2015.
+As of December 31, 2015, the Company had met condition (ii) above as net investment income exceeded distributions declared for the quarters ended September 30, 2015 and December 31, 2015.

 During the year ended December 31, 2015, the Advisor waived base management fees of \$0.3 million, which the Advisor would have otherwise earned on the proceeds raised in the 2015 Offering.
 During the first six months of the year ended December 31, 2014, the Advisor waived base management fees of \$0.2 million, which the Advisor would have otherwise earned on cash held by the Company at the time of calculation.
-The base management fee payable at December 31, 2015 and 2014 was \$0.4 million.
-After giving effect of the waivers, the base management fee expense was \$4.4 million, \$4.4 million and \$5.2 million for the years ended December 31, 2015, 2014 and 2013, respectively.
+The base management fee payable at December 31, 2016 and 2015 was \$0.3 million and \$0.4 million, respectively.
+After giving effect of the waivers, the base management fee expense was \$4.7 million, \$4.4 million and \$4.4 million for the years ended December 31, 2016, 2015 and 2014, respectively.